ajo01/cloud-resume-challenge/README.md

 ### Step 8 - Visit Counting with AWS Lambda

 I created an AWS Lambda function with the AWS SDK for Python, Boto3.
 The function updates the view attribute in the dynamodb table and returns the number of views.
 Function URL was enabled so that we could request the URL directly instead of provisioning an API Gateway.
+This Lambda function was also allowed to assume an IAM role that had permissions to access DynamoDB.

 ### Step 9 - Update Website with Visit Counter